Impact of Medium Anisotropy on Quarkonium Dissociation and Regeneration: Formalism

 In the limit of small $\zeta$, this expression approximates to:

 \ba C_{\zeta}=

 \ea

+The inclusion of $C_\zeta$ serves the purpose of averting the sudden loss of anisotropy as the momentum of the medium particles aligns perpendicularly to the anisotropic direction, particularly as $\theta_n$ approaches $\pi/2$.
+This scenario compromises the physical integrity of the situation.
+On the contrary, maintaining anisotropy is assured through $C_{\zeta}$ as long as $\zeta\ne 0$.
+In the context of the current situation, where $\zeta$ is small, the value of $C_\zeta$ approximates 1.1.
+This adjustment subtly enhances the fidelity of the physical representation in the model.
+It was initially set to unity in Ref.\cite{Romatschke:2003ms}.
+However, in a subsequent study by Romatschke and Strickland \cite{Romatschke:2004au}, it was normalized based on the anisotropic number density to the isotropic one, yielding \(C_\zeta = \sqrt{1+\zeta}\) an alternative expression for the same.

-To calculate the dielectric permittivity for the anisotropic QGP medium, it is essential to consider that perturbative theory at $T>0$ faces infrared singularities and gauge-dependent results due to the incomplete nature of perturbative expansion at these temperatures.
+Before calculating the dielectric permittivity for the anisotropic QGP medium, it is essential to know that perturbative theory at $T>0$ faces infrared singularities and gauge-dependent results due to the incomplete nature of perturbative expansion at these temperatures.
 However, HTL resummation~\cite{Braaten:1989mz}, semi-classical transport theory, or many-particle kinetic theory yield consistent results up to one-loop order.
 These methods lead to the same expression for the gluon self-energy, $\Pi^{\mu\nu}$, which in turn affects the medium's dielectric permittivity \cite{Kumar:2017bja}.
-Now, in the static limit, the dielectric tensor $\epsilon^{-1}({\bf k})$ can be derived from the temporal component of the propagator~\cite{Agotiya:2016bqr, Jamal:2018mog}:
+In the static limit, the dielectric permittivity, $\epsilon^{-1}({\bf k})$ can be derived from the temporal component of the gluon propagator considering the Coulomb gauge within the linear response theory as~\cite{Agotiya:2016bqr, Jamal:2018mog}:

-\ba \epsilon^{-1}({\bf k}) = -\lim_{\omega \to 0}k^2\Delta^{00}(\omega,{\bf k}) \ea
+\ba \epsilon^{-1}({\bf k}) = -\lim_{\omega \to 0}k^2\Delta^{00}(\omega,{\bf k}). \ea

 The temporal components of the real and imaginary parts of the gluon propagator are given as follows: